konnov/protocols-made-fun/_posts/2025-04-20-lean-two-phase.md

 Before going into a long-term effort of proving protocol properties, it is usually a good idea to try to **falsify** the protocol properties.
 This is what randomized simulations and model checkers can help us with.
-Even though such tools would not be able to give us a complete guarantee of correctness, they are quite useful in producing **counterexamples**.
+Even though such tools would not be able to give us a complete proof of correctness, they are quite useful in producing **counterexamples**.
 After all, if we want to prove a property $p$ and an automatic tool gives us a proof of $\neg p$, that is, a counterexample to $p$, we immediately know that the goal of proving $p$ is